KENOSHA PUBLIC LIBRARY

 External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with Library Administration.

-The Library welcomes expressions of opinion from customers concerning programming.
-If a customer questions a library program, he/she should first address the concern with a Library staff member.
-Customers who wish to continue their request for review of Library programs may submit the Request for Reconsideration form.
+The Library welcomes expressions of opinion from patrons concerning programming.
+If a patron questions a library program, he/she should first address the concern with a Library staff member.
+Patrons who wish to continue their request for review of Library programs may submit the Request for Reconsideration form.
 Requests for review of programs will be considered in the same manner as requests for reconsideration of library materials as outlined in the Library’s Collection Development Policy.